- September 16, 2021

 Common internet availability and a variety of project management software made project manager’s work no longer only office-related.
-One person can now handle multiple projects in different companies instead of working for one employer only.
+One person can now handle multiple projects with project portfolio management software in different companies instead of working for one employer only.
 So, basically, freelance project managers are contractors who provide their PM service for their clients, multiple at once if needed.

 As a freelance, you can find project manager jobs by yourself or register in staffing agencies.
 Other third parties and recruiters find the best job opportunities according to your education and experience.
 But it’s up to you how you want to find new, interesting projects and organizations to work for.
 No matter how you do it, your main responsibility will be helping companies and start-ups to succeed in their assigned projects.

 What’s the average salary of a freelance project manager?